Amrita1995-BIT/Music-box.github.io/README.md

 <img width="800" alt="Project performance after optimization" src="https://user-images.githubusercontent.com/61092628/102724689-4f451600-42df-11eb-8e17-a2e78b7dc655.png">

-As per the metrics, performance of the project jumped 27 points, which is evident from the reduced page loading time as well.
+As per the metrics, the performance of the project jumped 27 points, which is evident from the reduced page loading time as well.
 For the performance test, Google Chrome's Lighthouse has been used in this project.

 6. How to run the project?